feophan/tenguesta_ngoldorinwa/docs/phon/acc.md

 + *'ilduˌma --- 'ildu'máron* or *'ildu'maron*

-The only notabe exception to this is genitive of penult-stressed words in partitive plural (@@).
+The only notabe exception to this is genitive of paroxytone words in partitive plural (@@).
 By *Exception 1*, the main accent shifts forward from *li*:

 + *'mali'norne --- 'mali'norneˌli --- 'malinor'nélion* or *'malinor'nelion* (not \**'maliˌnorne'líon*)